antarctica/packer-vm-templates/README.md

 Uploaded artefacts will be versioned using the `release_version` user variable set in the Packer template file.
 Artefacts for each provider are grouped by release.

-Additional meta-data will need to be added to provide a relevant change log since the last version.
+Additional meta-data will need to be manually added to provide a relevant change log since the last version.

 #### S3